Classes

 Introduction to Arduino

 Arduino is a low-cost, open-source, circuit board which can be programmed to sense and control objects in the physical world.
-By responding to sensors and inputs, the Arduino can interact with a wide variety of devices such as LEDs, motors and displays.
+By responding to sensors and inputs, the Arduino can interact with a wide variety of devices such as LEDs, motors, and displays.
+An Arduino is ideal for simple repetitive tasks, such as turning on or off lights, opening doors, or reading a sensor.
 Because of its flexibility and low cost, Arduino has become a popular choice for makers creating interactive hardware projects.
 It is easy and fun!
 This introductory class will teach you how to get started with Arduino to experiment with interactive electronics or create your dream project!
 Prerequisites: Basic computer skills.
 Visit the links below to sign up for this class.
 This class has a maximum of 4 students and a minimum of 2 students.

 Introduction to Raspberry Pi

 Raspberry Pi is a low-cost computer with built-in support for Wi-Fi and Bluetooth, HDMI, and a camera as well as general purpose I/O to sense and control objects in the physical world.
+A Raspberry Pi is ideal for more complex tasks such as controlling a robot or other device, or a project that requires an internet connection.
 This introductory class will teach you how to get started with Raspberry Pi to experiment with interactive electronics or create your dream project!
 Prerequisites: Basic computer skills.
 Visit the links below to sign up for this class.
 This class has a maximum of 4 students and a minimum of 2 students.

 Learn to Solder